The Cost of Learning Under Multiple Change Points: Regret Analysis

 \subsection{Discussion}

 \begin{itemize}[leftmargin=*] \item Comparing Theorems~\ref{th:upper-bound} and~\ref{th:lower-bound} reveals a gap of order $\log (S)$ in the leading term between the upper and lower bounds.
 We conjecture that if the learner has prior knowledge of the horizon $T$ and the number of changes $S$, then a regret of order $O\!\big(\sigma^2 S \log(T/S)\big)$ is achievable, for example by restarting the estimator and test statistic after at most $T/(S+1)$ rounds.
 Whether such a bound is achievable without knowledge of $T$ and $S$ remains open. \item The lower bound admits a clean characterization in terms of the density of changes.
-Specifically, it scales as $\Omega\!\big(\sigma^2\, S\log(T/S)\big)$, which is sublinear whenever the number of changes satisfies $S=o(T)$, and becomes linear in the regime $S=\Theta(T)$, implying that sublinear regret remains achievable for any vanishing change density $S/T$. \item The logarithmic regret rate may appear in contrast with the $\sqrt{ST}$-type rates often seen in non-stationary online learning.
-A key reason is the squared loss, which is the natural performance criterion for tracking/estimation.
-For alternative losses, the rate is different: for instance, under $L_1$ loss, one can prove a minimax lower bound of order $\Omega(\sqrt{ST})$ (details omitted).
+Specifically, it scales as $\Omega\!\big(\sigma^2\, S\log(T/S)\big)$, which is sublinear whenever the number of changes satisfies $S=o(T)$, and becomes linear in the regime $S=\Theta(T)$.
+This suggests that the information-theoretic cost of non-stationarity remains sublinear for any vanishing change density $S/T$. \item The logarithmic dependence on \(T\) is tied to the squared-loss criterion, which is natural for mean estimation.
+For alternative losses, the rate can be different: for instance, under \(L_1\) loss, one can prove a minimax lower bound of \(\Omega(\sqrt{ST})\) (details omitted).
 Establishing regret guarantees under different loss functions is left for future work. \item In $\bb{R}^d$, the regret decomposition remains the same, but the concentration bound introduces an additional $\sqrt d$ term in the threshold and the within-block estimation variance scales as $d\sigma^2/(t-r)$.
 Consequently, the variance part scales as $O\!\big(d\sigma^2(S+1)\log(T)\big)$ and the bias part gains an additive $O(\sigma^2 S\,d)$ term, yielding an overall dynamic regret bound that matches the scalar logarithmic dependence on $T$ up to natural $d$-dependent factors.
 More details are given in App.~\ref{app:ATC-vector}. \end{itemize}